-Learning outcome C: Explain their understanding of the term 'assessment' and its purposes.
+Learning outcome C: Explain their understanding of the term 'assessment' and its purposes in supporting bilingual learners to progress in content and language.

-- What is your understanding of the term 'assessment'? - What is your experience of assessment as a learner? - Why is it important to know the differences between formative and summative assessment and to know their purposes? - What formative assessment and summative assessment methods do teachers mostly use in their classroom practice?
+- What are the key features of an effective lesson focused on content and language? - What is your understanding of the term 'assessment'? - What is your experience of assessment as a learner and a teacher? - Why is it important to know the differences between formative and summative assessment and to know their purposes? - What formative and summative assessment methods do teachers commonly use in their classroom practice?

-Learning outcome D: Identify and explain key features of what they think makes an effective lesson, and evaluate the impact any new learning will have on their future professional practice.
+Learning outcome D: Identify and explain key features of what they think makes an effective lesson focused on content and language, and evaluate the impact any new learning will have on their future professional practice.